Introducing Swift Testing. Basics.

 }

 As you can see in the example above, we use the @Test macro to annotate our verifyAdd function.
 You don’t need to name your test functions with any prefix; you only need to annotate tests with the @Test macro.
+We can also customize the display name to show a different title in the Test navigator.

 The expect macro allows you to assert the values in your tests.
 It replaces the whole collection of the assert functions from the XCTest framework with a single one.
 You place the boolean expression inside the expect macro, which will pass whenever it is true and fail whenever it is false.